Your Complete Guide to Bankruptcy in Australia

 While you explore your options, you have the option of lodging a ‘Declaration of Intention to Present a Debtor’s Petition’ (DOI).
 A DOI won’t stop creditors from repossessing goods for secured debts, but it will provide a 21-day protection period where creditors of unsecured debts cannot take further action against you.

 It is important to recognise that entering into a debt agreement is considered an act of bankruptcy and that the consequences are not dissimilar.
-Applicants also face the possibility of being forced into bankruptcy by their creditors against their will if the creditors vote against the proposal or the payments are not maintained.
+Applicants also face the possibility of being forced into bankruptcy by their creditors against their will.

 Another option to get some breathing space from creditors is to provide authority for another party to speak to your creditors on your behalf, a service that MyBudget offers to clients.
 This may not stop creditors from contacting you, but it allows you to redirect them to us.
 As well as providing relief from the stress of dealing with creditors and collections agencies, it gives you time and space to consider your options more clearly.
 Please feel welcome to speak with us about this.

 Should you decide that bankruptcy is the right option, having a workable budget in place is more important than ever.
 You will no longer be able to use your credit card to make ends meet and, without savings in the bank, you will have to be careful that your income stretches from payday to payday.
 Budgeting is also the key to addressing and fixing the issues that got you into financial difficulty in the first place.